|

 sort of a post-modern, BLADE RUNNER feel.
 It

-simultaneously feels old and futuristic at the same time, and it’s these
+simultaneously feels old and futuristic, and it’s these

 timeless qualities that have allowed the film to age so well over the last